edchavezb/fetch-dogs/README.md

 - Clone the repo
 - Run npm install
 - Initialize the Vite server using npm run dev
+- To run tests, use npm run test

 ## Main technologies used